blazejnowinski/script-dotfiles-manager/README.md

    mkdir -p ~/.dotfiles
    ```

-2. Place the `dotfiles` script into your local bin folder:
+2. Place the `dotfiles` script into your local bin folder and paste the contents from dotfiles.
    ```bash
    mkdir -p ~/.local/bin
    cp dotfiles ~/.local/bin/